paalss/nvim/README.md

 nvim .
 ```

+---

+You can also run `:terminal` and `:autoinsert`, but I haven't tested that as much

 #### Exit terminal

 Close with `exit` (better yet create an alias for "exit" in your `.bashrc` file.
 I'm using `alias q="exit"`)